 Find Your Inspiration

-If you’re really struggling to find the motivation to study, think back to why you started studying fitness in the first place.
+If you’re really struggling to find the motivation to study, think back to why you started studying a fitness qualification in the first place.
 Whether you are looking for a career in the fitness industry, are wanting to open your own business, are determined to help others achieve their fitness goals or are wanting to improve your own health and fitness knowledge, go back to whatever it was that motivated you to begin the course.
 Seek out people who inspire you, listen to a podcast, watch a movie, listen to music or read a book – there are so many inspirational people and stories out there, and it might be just what you need to get inspired yourself!

 The most important thing to remember is that it is completely normal to go through periods where you feel unmotivated to study.
 If you are currently feeling like this, there’s no better time than now to do something about it!